Wolf-Tungsten/circt/docs/CorvusCompiler/HWPartitionModules.md

    top-level symbol table.
 If no module with that name exists, the pass emits an error and fails.
-2. Gather the distinct partition IDs by visiting operations in that module and inspecting their `repcut_partitions` attributes.
+2. Gather the distinct partition IDs by visiting operations in that module and inspecting their `hw.repcut_partitions` attributes.
 A debug message is emitted via `llvm::errs()` with the number of discovered partitions.
 3. Modules without any partition IDs are skipped entirely.

 ### Building the Partitioned Clones